Antarktidov/MyLaravelWikiEngine/README.md

 IMPORTANT!
 THIS WIKI ENGINE IS NOT READY FOR RELEASE AND SHOULD NOT BE USED ON PRODUCTION SERVERS!

-Now UI supports only Russian localization (except Login and Register pages, which supports only English localization).

 ## Requirements
 * PHP 8.2.12
 * database (optional)